scottcorgan/Injector/README.md

 * **directory** - a list of directories to use to look for injector modules (string or array)
 * **exclude** - (OPTIONAL) a list of directories to ignore when looking for injector modules
+* **mock** - (OPTIONAL) an object whose keys are module names and values are mocked definitions to override the original module definition.
+Most likely used for writing unit tests.
+See [Writing unit tests with Injector](https://github.com/scottcorgan/Injector#writing-unit-tests-with-injector) for an example of how to mock injector dependencies.

 ## Modules